MonitorQA/ExternalApiDocs/_posts/2020-12-18-put-schedules.md

 layout: null
 ---

 Update an existing schedule's configuration, including audit objects, assignments, and recurrence patterns.
-This endpoint allows you to modify all aspects of a schedule except its template.
+This endpoint allows modification of all aspects of a schedule except its template.

 ## Parameters